-Wainui Marine – Level 2 COVID -19 procedures
+Wainui Marine – Level 3/2 COVID -19 inspection procedures

-The following process is marginally different to our normal mode of operation and will ensure that we stay safe.
+The following process for pre purchase and insurance inspections is only marginally different to our normal mode of operation and will ensure that we all stay safe.

 On this page

-We can meet with you prior or during the inspection or not at all, depending on your schedule and interest in being involved.
+We can meet with you (virtually if level 3) prior or during the inspection or not at all, depending on your schedule and interest in being involved.
 In all cases we discuss by phone or email as part of the normal engagement process so you can advise any specific requirements you may have.

 The report is usually ready within two days after inspection.
 It includes digital pics of any identified issues and is comprehensive in a table format so the individual aspects can be referenced.

 We recommend that clients wait till they have the report before finalising any purchase.
-We welcome another discussion if required – feel free to call.
+We welcome another discussion if required.
 The report is an emailed PDF file (typically 10-12 pages) with accompanying images.

 You can use the report for communication and negotiation as required with broker, buyer, owner, insurers and financiers as you require.
 We retain copyright in the report in order to control potential future use because boats can quickly deteriorate.
-It is only for use by the client who commissioned the report and isn’t transferable.
+It is only for use by the client who commissioned the report and isn’t transferable unless otherwise agreed.

 We can do different reports for different situations:

 - Walk through – approx. 1 hr pre inspection to help you decide if you want to make an offer